-The Student-Employee Health Service (SEHS) is located at Coleman Facility of the Indiana University Medical Center.
+The Student-Employee Health Service (SEHS) is located in the Clinical Building of the Indiana University Medical Center.
 All full-time students are eligible for the health care program of SEHS, and special arrangements can be made for part-time students.
 An optional health insurance plan to supplement the services provided by SEHS is available to full-time students.
 Additional information on SEHS and health insurance is available from the Office of the Dean.